Qeteshpony/checkmk-certcheck/README.md

 Just copy the script to your machine, make sure the requirements are met and make it executable.

+### Manual check
+Call the script directly with `certcheck <domain>` to get an overview of all certificates under that domain

+### checkmk

-You can then either call it directly with `certcheck <domain>` or create symlinks with just the domain name as the name linking to the script in `/usr/lib/check_mk_agent/local` to create a service for checkmk
+Create symlinks to this script with just the domain name as the name in `/usr/lib/check_mk_agent/local`

+This will create one service per domain showing the state of all certificates under that domain, switching to WARN when any certificates are valid for less than a week and to critical if any are valid less than a day.